nils-hamel/many-Things/README.md

 ## Overview

-This repository holds the elements for the _many/Things Initiative_, including published elements.
+This repository holds the elements for _The many/Things Initiative_, including published elements.

 ## The many/Things Initiative